Networking Interview Questions

 Q. 38: What are the advantages of optic fibers?

-The primetime advantages of optical fibers are as follows:
+The prime advantages of optical fibers are as follows:

 ● High Bandwidth